xcela/Exocore/_notes/step by step tutorial.md

 ## Create Github Account

-First, create an account on [github.com](https://github.com/) if you do not already have one.
+First, create an account on [github.com](https://github.com/join) if you do not already have one.
+Remember to [make your email private](https://saraford.net/2017/02/19/how-to-hide-your-email-address-in-your-git-commits-but-still-get-contributions-to-show-up-on-your-github-profile-050/) in settings.

-If you are unfamiliar with Github and do not have an account, please first follow the [[Github Tutorial for Exocore]] where you will be handheld through the steps to [create a Github account], [install Github] and [using Github for site updates].

-Continue below if you have an account ready.
+Continue below when you have an account ready.

 ## Install the Exocore template to GitHub and Netlify